-- Discuss travel insurance options with your tour operator. - Have your school nurse accompany the group while traveling or hire an outside nurse. - Add additional chaperones, in case a student or chaperone becomes ill while traveling. - Communicate your school and district travel requirements to your tour operator. - Prior to departure, communicate expectations to travelers regarding the importance of health and safety guidelines, such as masks/face coverings, social distancing, and frequent hand washing and sanitizing.
-Stress the importance of being flexible and following directions. - Prior to departure, conduct a health screening for all travelers. - Bring additional personal protective equipment with your group in case a traveler forgets or misplaces their PPE. - Bring a marker to label masks, if needed. - Create plans for these scenarios: - o Daily health screening for all travelers while on tour - o A student or chaperone becomes ill during travels.
-Next steps include contacting parents/guardians, isolating the student, transportation, who stays with the student. - o A student or chaperone is denied entry to an attraction due to a high temperature.
-Next steps include who will stay with the student, transportation, where the person be taken. - A group of students becomes ill during your travels.
+- Discuss travel insurance options with your tour operator. - Add additional chaperones, in case a student or chaperone becomes ill while traveling. - Communicate your school and district travel requirements to your tour operator. - Prior to departure, communicate expectations to travelers regarding the importance of health and safety guidelines, such as masks/face coverings, social distancing, and frequent hand washing and sanitizing.
+Stress the importance of being flexible and following directions. - Prior to departure, conduct a health screening for all travelers. - Bring additional personal protective equipment with your group in case a traveler forgets or misplaces their PPE. - Create plans for these scenarios: - o Daily health screening for all travelers while on tour - A student or chaperone becomes ill during travels.
+Next steps include contacting parents/guardians, isolating the student, transportation, who stays with the student. - A student or chaperone is denied entry to an attraction due to a high temperature.
+Next steps include who will stay with the student, transportation, where the person be taken. - A group of students become ill during your travels.
 Next steps include contacting parents/guardians, isolating the students, transportation, who will stay with these students.

-DURING TRAVEL:

-Scenarios and Questions to Consider
+DURING TRAVEL: Scenarios and Questions to Consider